What is an example of an independent variable?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

-An independent variable is a factor that is intentionally changed or controlled in an experiment to test its effects on a dependent variable.
-In this context, age serves as an independent variable because it can be varied or selected for the experiment, allowing researchers to observe how changes in age might influence outcomes, such as test scores or other measures.
+An independent variable is a factor that is manipulated or changed in an experiment to observe its effects on a dependent variable.
+In this context, age serves as a suitable example because it is typically a variable that researchers can categorize or divide to analyze its impact on different outcomes, such as health, behavior, or cognitive abilities.

 Subscribe